 A deep cleaning clay/mud mask is great for helping draw out the sebum and dirt in your pores, aka the sebaceous filaments.
 My favorite is the non-drying Peter Thomas Roth Irish Moor Mud Mask, but for serious pore clearing actions I swear by the Kiehl’s Rare Earth Deep Pore Cleaning Mud Mask.

 When I wash off the mask, I can see all those little buggers floating out of my nose (it’s disgusting yet fascinating), and I take a blackhead extractor (you can also use a cotton swab) to gently scrape those bastards off.
-Sometimes I’d be tempted to squeeze more of them out, but I remind myself that the potential damage isn’t worth it. ????????♀️
+Fight the temptation to squeeze more of them out, it can cause scarring and damage the pore, making them appear larger!

 2. Using a gentle salicylic or mandelic acid treatment

 I’ve severely cut back on exfoliation and my skin hasn’t been happier.
 However it doesn’t mean I’ve quit all acids completely.
 Salicylic and mandelic acid are still integral to my routine as they are both oil-soluble acids that can clear our pores and keep them clean.
 They’re also anti-inflammatory and less irritating than other acids!

 Dr. Wu’s Intensive Renewal Serum is still my gold standard when it comes to mandelic acids.
 Despite the higher actives % it’s still gentler than the By Wishtrend Mandelic Acid Toner, and definitely more effective.
 I’ll use this maybe once a week or every other week in place of the COSRX.

 3. Using retinol regularly in my routine

 Retinol is the anti-aging gold standard, but it’s also great at unclogging pores by increasing our skin cell turnover rate.
 I use the stronger tretinoin as part of my Curology prescription every other night alternating with the COSRX and over time I’ve noticed my pores appear smaller and with less gunk in them.